 Tour de France

-The 2019 Tour de France (the 106th edition) is set to start in Côte d'Azur in the South of France.
+The 2020 Tour de France (the 107th edition) is set to start in Côte d'Azur in the South of France.

-The Grand Depart, starting in Brussels, will honour the 50th anniversary of the first Tour de France win of Eddy Merckx, the legendary Belgium rider.
+Nice will host its second Grand Départ, having previously seen the race set off in 1981 with a Bernard Hinault prologue victory.
 From there, the tour will cover 3,500 kilometres, through the scenic French countryside to the finish line on the Champs-Élysées in Paris.